[Last updated: 20 December 2017]

 14. Maryland German Church records, Vol. 1: Christ Reformed Church 1742-1779.
 Middletown, Frederick County.
 Translated and edited by Frederick S. Weiser, Noodle Doosey Press, Manchester, Maryland, 1986.
 P. 9.
 Catharina Elisabetha was born April 9, 1778, and baptized July 6, 1778.
 Her baptism was sponsored by Frederick's mother and step-father, Johannes (Adam) and Ann Catherine Eberle.

 15. Leiter, pp. 322, 324, 330.

-I have not been able to locate the birth records for Frederick, Jr., Elizabeth, John, or Jacob.
+I have not been able to locate church records for the births of Frederick, Jr., Elizabeth, John, or Jacob.
 For these, I have relied on Dr. William McLean's research published in Leiter's book.

-16. I have not been able to find Mary's birth record so I have estimated Mary's birth based on her age given in the 1830 federal census.
+16. I have not been able to find Mary's birth in church records, so I have estimated Mary's date of birth based on her age recorded in the 1850 federal census, 57.